-Children and youth assessments: Children and Youth Assessments will include information received from family or caregivers as well as results from standardized behavioral assessments for school aged children and youth whenever available.
+Children and Youth Assessments will include information received from family or caregivers as well as results from standardized behavioral assessments for school aged children and youth whenever available.
 In addition to the relevant items listed above, the assessment shall also include, but is not limited to:

-- Developmental milestones to include receptive and expressive language development - Psychiatric and medical history, including vision and hearing problems - School functioning and performance including any formal testing conducted by the school or other providers - Emotional development and temperament
+- Developmental milestones to include receptive and expressive language development. - Psychiatric and medical history, including vision and hearing problems. - School functioning and performance including any formal testing conducted by the school or other providers. - Emotional development and temperament. - Peer relations. - Family relationships, responsibilities, and perceptions of the child/youth and his/her difficulty and the subsequent impact on the family.

-- Peer relations - Family relationships, responsibilities, and perceptions of the child/youth and their difficulty and the subsequent impact on the family - Cultural influences, religious beliefs, spiritual beliefs - Unique family or environmental circumstances impacting the youth - Parental/family medical and behavioral health history and impact on child/youth - SED - History of trauma, abuse and/or neglect
+- Cultural influences, religious beliefs, spiritual beliefs. - Unusual family or environmental circumstances impacting the youth. - Parental/family medical and behavioral health history and impact on child/youth. - Serious Emotional Disorders (SED). - History of abuse and/or neglect.